It has been a few years since influencers gained the spotlight in Digital Marketing.

 Here, we have gathered some Influencer Marketing statistics that highlight how Influencer Marketing works and why so many companies invest in this strategy.

-A study conducted by Twitter in 2016 shows that social media influencers play an important role in helping brands connect with their audiences.
+A study conducted by Business Wire in 2020 shows that social media influencers play an important role in helping brands connect with their audiences.

-According to the survey, 49% of consumers rely on recommendations from digital influencers to make purchase decisions.
+According to the survey, 61% of consumers rely on recommendations from digital influencers to make purchase decisions.
+Additionally, only 38% said to be likely to trust recommendations from a brand on social platforms.

-There are influencers and followers of all niches and profiles, but the data from Influencer Marketing Hub show there are more women than men following influencers.
+There are influencers and followers of all niches and profiles, but the data from Morning Consult’s Influencer Report show that Millenials and Gen Z are the lead audiences.

-In younger age groups, the disparity between women and men is more evident.
+In younger age groups, there’s also some disparity between women and men.
 Between the ages of 16 and 24, 33.1% of women follow influencers, compared to 25.1% of men.

 Between the ages of 25 and 34, these rates change to 26.1% of women and 21.9% of men.